 - the everlasting bliss of the saved

 The Council of Reformed Churches of India consists of different dioceses, independent churches and other organizations.
-The CRCI currently has 5 dioceses and several independent churches as members of the synod.
-Out of the 5 dioceses.
-The CRCI is growing rapidly and is influencing many believers to join in the Council.
+The CRCI currently has 9 dioceses and several independent churches as members of the synod.
+The CRCI is growing rapidly and is influencing many believers to join in the Council at present CRCI has more than 3000 Churches in Andhra Pradesh, Odisha and Telangana.